An adverse selection approach to power pricing: Main results

-Finally, as mentioned before, the cost of production depends on the set $X^\star(p)$.
-By disregarding a dependancy of the production costs on the consumption of all the population, we are implicitly assuming that aggregate consumption of clients who select the provider is correlated to the consumption of all the other consumers.
-This is justified since there are strong common preferences and behaviours among consumers, for example consumptions are higher during daytime than during the night.
-We assume finally a convex cost of power production $K$
+As mentioned before, the cost of production depends on the set $X^\star(p)$.\footnote{In general the production costs depends on the consumption of all the population, so we are implicitly assuming that aggregate consumption of clients who select the provider is correlated to the consumption of all the other consumers.
+This is justified since there are strong common preferences and behaviours among consumers, for example consumptions are higher during daytime than during the night.} In some explicit examples, we consider a convex cost of power production $ K(t,\tilde{c}) = k(t)\frac{\tilde{c}^n}{n}, $ where ${\tilde{c}}$ refers to the total consumption of clients.
 The term $k(t)$ is positive and indicates the time dependence of electricity production costs (for example photovoltaic production occurs only at day and wind is blowing more during winter).
 The power $n>1$ reflects the production fleet composition; the fleet has expensive peak power plants when $n$ is high.